Alessio-Traficante/hyper-py/README.md

 ### 1. From Python

-Import and run the `cli` function, passing the path to your YAML configuration file.
+Import and run the `start_hyper` function, passing the path to your YAML configuration file.

 ```python
 from hyper_py import run_hyper